 Painkillers pose a serious threat to many people globally.
-For patients suffering from chronic pain, the abuse of this substance occurs gradually.
+For clients suffering from chronic pain, the abuse of this substance occurs gradually.
 Without even realizing it, someone may develop a tolerance to prescribed medication, which will drive them to start taking higher doses just to achieve the same effects they experienced before developing tolerance.
-Because of this, taking part in a painkiller addiction treatment program is a necessary part of stopping addiction.
+Taking part in a painkiller addiction treatment program is necessary to stop addiction.

-Those who suffer from painkiller addiction may want to take medications even after their physical need for it has already passed.
-If you or a loved one is considering being part of a substance abuse treatment program in GA, there are many important points to consider.
+Those who suffer from painkiller addiction may want to take medications even after their physical need has already passed.
+If you or a loved one is considering being part of a substance abuse treatment program in Georgia, there are many important points to consider.

-Doctors prescribe more opioids in the US compared to any other country in the world.
-In fact, the US prescribes more than 80 percent of opioids used in the world.
-This would not be a major issue if these substances were not extremely addictive.
-Unfortunately, these medications that are meant for people with chronic or moderate to severe pain can drive abuse.
+Doctors prescribe more opioids in the U.S. compared to any other country in the world.
+In fact, the U.S. prescribes more than 80 percent of opioids used globally.
+This would not be a significant issue if these substances were not highly addictive.
+Unfortunately, these medications meant for people with chronic or moderate to severe pain can drive abuse.
 The most common painkiller medications include:

 After taking painkillers for a prolonged period, the brain will crave the high it gets from these medications since it blocks pain receptors and releases dopamine.
-So this is a powerful signal for the brain to continue to use painkillers.
+This is a powerful signal for the brain to continue to use painkillers.

-Someone who should search for a painkiller addiction treatment program usually depends on prescription painkillers to fulfill their physical, emotional, or psychological needs.
+People who require a painkiller addiction treatment program usually depend on prescription painkillers to fulfill their physical, emotional, or psychological needs.
 They may also take other medications or drink alcohol to increase or maintain their high.
 Engaging in drug-seeking behavior ultimately becomes their new normal, and they start searching for several doctors so they can have multiple prescriptions to sustain their addiction.

-When they do not stop abusing painkillers, it may lead to an overdose.
-Signs of drug abuse include vomiting, nausea, destructive emotions, and loss of consciousness.
+When a person abuses painkillers, it may lead to an overdose.
+Signs of prescription drug abuse include vomiting, nausea, destructive emotions, and loss of consciousness.
 Large doses can even lead to death.
 When a person suffering from addiction stops taking painkillers, they will experience withdrawal.
-This is why they should seek a painkiller addiction treatment program under the care of a professional to help them detox in a safe manner.
+They should seek a painkiller addiction treatment program under the care of a professional to help them detox safely.

-As the body gets rid of toxins, the symptoms and health condition needs to be closely monitored by a specialist.
-A comprehensive assessment is also essential so professionals can tailor a plan that perfectly fits the need of the individual.
+As the body gets rid of toxins, the symptoms and one’s health condition need to be closely monitored by a specialist.
+A comprehensive assessment is also essential so professionals can tailor a plan that perfectly fits the individual’s needs.
 Most people will benefit from a clearer mind after the detox process.

-Specialists may also integrate other methods for dual diagnosis treatment, which is necessary if an addict has other disorders that could hamper the effectiveness of the treatment.
+Specialists may also integrate other methods for dual diagnosis treatment, which is necessary if a person struggling with addiction has other disorders that could hamper the effectiveness of treatment.
 Clients can also find support through other options that include:

 - Trauma-informed care